The Nest

 • $500 – Payoff Bank Attorney / Payoff Bank Fees / Loan Satisfaction Fee, this is the mortgage provider upon paying down the remaining loan amount

-• $500 – (pro-rata) Common Charge & Real Estate Tax Adjustment, which is the seller’s reimbursement of the purchaser for the percentage of common charge fees and real estate taxes which the seller is liable for during the transfer
+• $500 – (pro-rata) Common Charge & Real Estate Tax Adjustment, which is the seller’s reimbursement of the purchaser for the percentage of common charge fees and real estate taxes that the seller is liable for during the transfer

 • $100 – UCC-3 Filing Fee